|

 On propane, I was able to get 3631 running watts before the overload protection.
 It burns efficiently and cleanly on propane.

-In terms of cost, power generation, and fuel efficiency, WEN DF475T dual-fuel generator is a beast.
+In terms of cost, power generation, and fuel efficiency, the WEN DF475T dual-fuel generator is a beast.

 The maintenance is super easy don’t worry about that.
 The low-oil shutoff protection system helps.
 Oil changing is also easy.